User Session Recording Technology for Security and Compliance Training Course

 Secure coding in PHP

-21 HoursThis course equips PHP developers with the critical skills needed to protect their applications from modern internet-based threats.
-Through PHP-based examples that extend beyond the OWASP Top Ten, the program covers various injection attacks, script injections, session handling vulnerabilities, insecure direct object references, file upload issues, and more.
-PHP-specific vulnerabilities are categorized into standard types such as missing or improper input validation, incorrect error and exception handling, misuse of security features, and time- or state-related problems.
-In the latter category, we examine attacks like open_basedir circumvention, denial-of-service via magic floats, and hash table collision attacks.
-Participants will learn the essential techniques and functions required to mitigate these risks.
+21 HoursThis course equips PHP developers with the critical skills required to build applications that are resilient against modern Internet-based threats.
+It explores web vulnerabilities using PHP-specific examples, extending beyond the OWASP Top Ten to address various injection attacks, script injections, session handling weaknesses, insecure direct object references, file upload issues, and more.
+The curriculum categorizes PHP-related vulnerabilities into standard types such as missing or incorrect input validation, flawed error and exception handling, misuse of security features, and time- or state-related problems.
+Special attention is given to advanced threats like open_basedir circumvention, denial-of-service attacks via magic floats, and hash table collision exploits.
+Participants will learn the most effective techniques and functions for mitigating these risks.

-A significant emphasis is placed on client-side security, addressing issues related to JavaScript, Ajax, and HTML5.
-The course introduces key PHP security extensions, including hash, mcrypt, and OpenSSL for cryptography, as well as Ctype, ext/filter, and HTML Purifier for input validation.
-Best practices for hardening are provided regarding PHP configuration (php.ini), Apache, and server settings generally.
-Additionally, an overview of security testing tools and techniques available to developers and testers is presented, covering security scanners, penetration testing, exploit kits, sniffers, proxy servers, fuzzing tools, and static source code analyzers.
+A significant focus is placed on client-side security, addressing issues within JavaScript, Ajax, and HTML5.
+The course introduces essential PHP extensions such as hash, mcrypt, and OpenSSL for cryptography, as well as Ctype, ext/filter, and HTML Purifier for input validation.
+Participants will receive guidance on hardening best practices related to PHP configuration (php.ini), Apache settings, and general server security.
+Finally, an overview of various security testing tools and techniques is provided, including security scanners, penetration testing methodologies, exploit packs, sniffers, proxy servers, fuzzing tools, and static source code analyzers.

-Both the explanation of vulnerabilities and the configuration practices are reinforced with hands-on exercises.
-These exercises demonstrate the impact of successful attacks, show how to implement mitigation strategies, and introduce the use of various extensions and tools.
+Both the introduction of vulnerabilities and the configuration practices are supported by hands-on exercises that demonstrate the consequences of successful attacks, illustrate how to apply mitigation techniques, and introduce the use of various extensions and tools.

 Participants attending this course will